awslabs/ec2-spot-workshops/content/amazon-ec2-spot-cicd-workshop/gitlab-spot/030-configure-gitlab-runners-on-spot.md

 {{% /expand%}}

 {{% notice tip %}}
 You had to use the full template to customize the IAM role used by the runners.
-If your production scenario does not require this and you are fine with the default permissions, you can use one of the easy buttons (out-of-the-box scenarios) provided at https://gitlab.com/guided-explorations/aws/gitlab-runner-autoscaling-aws-asg#easy-buttons-provided to deploy the stack: this will require less parameters to customize.
+If your production scenario does not require this and you are fine with the default permissions, you can use one of the easy buttons (out-of-the-box scenarios) provided [**here**](https://gitlab.com/guided-explorations/aws/gitlab-runner-autoscaling-aws-asg#easy-buttons-provided) to deploy the stack: this will require less parameters to customize.
 {{% /notice %}}

-Now you can open the EC2 console and verify that your runner(s) are using spot instances: open the corresponding EC2 instance (its name starts with `linux-docker-scaling-spotonly-`) and check the **Lifecycle** field:
+25. Now you can open the EC2 console and verify that your runner(s) are using spot instances: open the corresponding EC2 instance (its name starts with `linux-docker-scaling-spotonly-`) and check the **Lifecycle** field:

 ![EC2 Console Screenshot: Runner lifecycle](/images/gitlab-spot/AWSConsole-EC2RunnerLifecycle.png)

-25. Return to the browser tab with GitLab, refresh the CI/CD settings page and make sure that your runner(s) have appeared in the **Runners** section:
+26. Return to the browser tab with GitLab, refresh the CI/CD settings page and make sure that your runner(s) have appeared in the **Runners** section:

 ![GitLab Screenshot: Runner available](/images/gitlab-spot/GitLab-RunnerAvailable.png)